alfahami/docker-cheat-sheet/README.md

 ```
 ### Running a container in an interactive mode <a name="run-container-it-mode"></a>
 ----------------------------------------------
-Images can hold or can carry on programs that are interactive with the user running them, all images are not so simple as what've been seen previously.
+Images can hold or can carry on programs that are interactive with the user running them, all images are not so simple as what've been seen previously.\
-Popular distribution such as Fedora, Ubuntu, Debian, ... have docker image in the hub.
-Programming language such as python, php, java, javascript, ... etc do also have their official image in the hub.
-Such images are configured to run a shell by command, in case of the OS it can be something like <code>bash</code> or <code>sh</code> and programming languages usually use their default shell.
+Popular distribution such as Fedora, Ubuntu, Debian, ... have docker image in the hub\ Programming language such as python, php, java, javascript, ... etc do also have their official image in the hub.
+Such images are configured to run a shell by command, in case of the OS it can be something like <code>bash</code> or <code>sh</code> and programming languages usually use their default shell.\
 The option <code>-it (or --interactive --tty)</code> for <code>container run</code> command will run an image in interactive mode as :
 ```shell
 docker container run --rm -it ubuntu